 The beach of Zanjice is larger and more extensive.
 Although pebbly, it is still awesome.
-There is a very good fish restaurant called Ribarsko Selo which sits on the small headland between the two beaches.
+An excellent fish restaurant called Ribarsko Selo sits on the small headland between the two beaches.

-Almara beach is located at Oblatno which is a 10 minutes drive away, well worth a visit.
+Almara beach is located at Oblatno; a 10 minutes drive away and well worth a visit.
 Visit the new and chic Almara Beach Club.

 Check out the Location